 Listeriosis, the foodborne illness caused by the bacterium Listeria monocytogenes, is rare.
 Listeria can cause serious illness and death in vulnerable groups of the population.

 Although the number of reported cases is low compared to campylobacter and salmonella, the disease places significant public health and economic burdens on the UK because of its high hospitalisation and mortality rate.
-Most people infected with listeria are hospitalised and approximately a third die.
+Most people infected with Listeria are hospitalised and approximately a third die.

-You can avoid listeria by:
+What you can do to avoid listeria

-keeping raw and ready-to-eat foods separate
+• keep raw and ready-to-eat foods separate

-washing fruit and vegetables thoroughly
+• wash fruit and vegetables thoroughly

-keeping chilled ready-to-eat foods cold - make sure your fridge is working properly and is set to 5⁰C or below
+• keep chilled ready-to-eat foods cold - make sure your fridge is working properly and is set to 5⁰C or below

-always using foods by their ‘use-by’ date
+• always use foods by their use-by date